 From a Seed…

-In 1971, the parents decided to expand the school to include grades 1 through 6.
-The additional space needed was found in the nearby Unitarian Church at 67 Church Street, Montclair.
-After much arduous planning the new “Upper School” opened with two mixed-grade classes.
+The “Co-op” began with one class of three-year olds and one class of fours.
+Lauretta Freeman was hired as Teacher/Director, a position she held for 23 years.
+In 1964, the Co-op added a second class of fours.
+In 1970, the Co-op added a kindergarten class and the school’s name was changed to The Montclair Cooperative School, Inc. The following year, the parents decided to expand the school to include grades 1 through 6.
+Since the school was outgrowing its space at the First Congregational Church, a second location was found at the Unitarian Church at 67 Church Street.
+There, after arduous planning, the new “Upper School” opened with two mixed-grade classes.
 The nursery and kindergarten programs, known as the “Lower School,” continued to be housed at the original location.